10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 (Lotto in Swedish)

-There seems to be endless variations of this game.
+There seem to be endless variations of this game.

 Alphabet lotto, Sight word lotto, phonics lott, numbers lotto, and Animal lotto to name a few.